 Would you like to learn about bringing a wrongful death claim for a loved one’s death?
 Our law office offers all new car accident clients a free consultation.
 You may be entitled to substantial compensation for fatalities caused by a car wreck.

-Over two million people are hurt in a traffic accident every year.
-According to Esurance, your odds of getting involved in a car accident are one crash out of 366 for every 1,000 miles distance driven.
+Over two million people are hurt in traffic accidents every year.
+As noted above, Esurance says your odds of getting involved in a car accident are one crash out of 366 for every 1,000 miles distance driven.

-Some car crashes cause minimal damage with slightly any chance of dying.
+Some car crashes cause minimal damage with a slight chance of dying.
 But the probability of losing a close relative will depend on the circumstance of the individual case. (were they wearing their seatbelt or partially at fault?)

 A premier Southern California car accident lawyer can hold the at-fault parties liable in court or through a pre-litigation insurance settlement.
 Everything we do is in your best interest.